DivineDemon/DivineDemon/README.md

        - ⚡ Fun fact
     </td>
     <td>
-       I have never used apple products in my life (and i never will).
+       I have never used apple products in my life (and i never will)
     </td>
   </tr>
 </table>